Anatoly Petrakovsky: Postwar

 At the end of 1945, Petrakovsky became the head of the department of Infantry Division commanders refresher courses at Frunze Military Academy.
 In April 1949, he became the head of the Military Directorate of the Soviet Military Administration in Germany.
-In March 1950, Petrakovsky became head of the People's Control Commission Military Directorate.
+In March 1950, Petrakovsky became head of the Soviet Control Commission Military Directorate.
 In January 1951, he became the head of combat and physical training for the Odessa Military District.
 In May 1952, Petrakovsky became the head of the military department of the Sverdlovsk Law Institute.
 Petrakovsky retired from the army in November 1956.

 Later life

 Petrakovsky lived in Rostov-on-Don after his retirement.
 In October 1968, he became an honorary citizen of Lugansk.
 He died on 3 September 1969.